All income tax, social security and other charges are paid by the University.

 Luncheon vouchers are worth monthly work day lunch cost and are given every month except August.
 The vouchers can be used in lieu of money in all eateries on campus and other restaurants that accept them throughout the country.
 How much you spend will depend on the lunch you buy.

-There are 220 instructors one forth of whom are international.
+There are around 120 instructors one fourth of whom are international.

 The instructors are required to work a forty-hour week.
 Regular daily working hours are 8:30 to 17:30 with a one hour lunch break.
 The course load for Preparatory Program instructors is set at 680 hours of classroom teaching over an academic year (Fall and Spring semesters and the Summer School) in accordance with the needs of the program.
 Weekly classroom teaching hours may vary throughout the academic year, between 15 and 25 depending on the need of the program in that specific period.